MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWaste/overview.md

 ---
-title: overview of CloudforSustainabilityWasteDataModel - Common Data Model | Microsoft Docs
+title: Overview of Cloud for Sustainability waste data model - Common Data Model | Microsoft Docs
 description: CloudforSustainabilityWasteDataModel is a folder that contains standard entities related to the Common Data Model.
 author: cdm-publisher
 ms.service: common-data-model